Castanets

-The origins of the instrument are not known.
-The practice of clicking hand-held sticks together to accompany dancing is ancient, and was practiced by both the Greeks and the Egyptians.
 In more modern times, the bones and spoons used in Minstrel show and jug band music can also be considered forms of the castanet.

-During the baroque period, castanets were featured prominently in dances.
+During the Baroque period, castanets featured prominently in dances.
 Composers like Jean-Baptiste Lully scored them for the music of dances which included Spaniards (Ballet des Nations), Egyptians (Persée, Phaëton), Ethiopians (Persée, Phaëton), and Korybantes (Atys).
 In addition, they are often scored for dances involving less pleasant characters such as demons (Alceste) and nightmares (Atys).
-Their association with African dances is even stated in the ballet Flore (1669) by Lully, "… les Africains inventeurs des danses de Castagnettes entrent d'un air plus gai …"
+Their association with African dances is even stated in the ballet Flore (1669) by Lully, "... les Africains inventeurs des danses de Castagnettes entrent d'un air plus gai ..."

 A rare occasion where the normally accompanying instrument is given concertant solo status is Leonardo Balada's Concertino for Castanets and Orchestra Three Anecdotes (1977).
-The "Conciertino für Kastagnetten und Orchester" by the German composer Helmut M. Timpelan, in cooperation with the castanet virtuoso, José de Udaeta, is another solo work for the instrument.
+The Conciertino für Kastagnetten und Orchester by the German composer Helmut M. Timpelan, in cooperation with the castanet virtuoso, José de Udaeta, is another solo work for the instrument.
 See also the Toccata Festiva for castanets by Allan Stephenson.
 Sonia Amelio has also performed her castanet arrangements as a concert soloist.

 In the late Ottoman Empire, köçeks not only danced but played percussion instruments, especially a type of castanet known as the çarpare, which in later times were replaced by metal cymbals called zills.

 Castanets in Spain

-Castanets are often played by singers or dancers.
-Castanets are commonly used in the flamenco dance.
-In fact, Spanish folk dance "Sevillanas" is the style typically performed using castanet.
-Escuela bolera, a balletic dance form, is also accompanied by castanets.
+Castanets are commonly used in several Spanish folk music and dances, such as the Jota, a music/dance probably originated in Aragón, and the Fandango.
+It spread, partly with these genres, throughout Central Spain/Castile, and Southern parts of Spain.
+Castanets are also used by singers and dancers in the flamenco genre, especially in some subgenres of it (Siguiriya, and Fandango-influenced ones), and in other dances in Andalusia/South Spain, such as the Sevillanas folk dance and escuela bolera, a balletic dance form.
 The name (Spanish: castañuelas) is derived from the diminutive form of castaña, the Spanish word for chestnut, which they resemble.
 In Andalusia they are usually referred to as palillos (little sticks) instead, and this is the name by which they are known in flamenco.
+In parts of southeastern Spain (like Murcia), castanets are called "postizas", and are played somewhat different (hooked over other fingers).

 Castanets were used to evoke a Spanish atmosphere in Georges Bizet's opera, Carmen.
 They are also found in the "Dance of the Seven Veils" from Richard Strauss' opera Salome and in Richard Wagner's Tannhäuser.
 An unusual variation on the standard castanets can be found in Darius Milhaud's Les Choëphores, which calls for castanets made of metal.
 Other uses include Rimsky-Korsakov's Capriccio espagnol, Ravel's Rapsodie espagnole, Francis Poulenc's Concerto for Two Pianos and Orchestra in D minor and Karl Jenkins's Tangollen.

 One can also see Spanish influence in the music of Naples through the presence of castanets, as it was registered by Athanasius Kircher on his Tarantella Napoletana (tono hypodorico).